SourceDEFUN/Engine/ReadMe.md

 # SourceDEFUN
 A love letter to Source Engine and Valve Software.
 A good faith project based on leaked Source Engine code.

+> [!NOTE]
+> The repository is archived.
+Be sure to check out the project's status for more info.
+The link should be in the next paragraph.

 Read more info about SourceDEFUN, why it was created, and features here: [SourceDEFUN's project](https://github.com/orgs/SourceDEFUN/projects/2?pane=info).
 Project also contains timeline and Secton's implementation logs if you're interested in history of SourceDEFUN.

 ## Special thanks